- Introduction

 Documentation and Abbreviations

 The SBL Handbook of Style offers two extensive lists of abbreviations for journals, series, and other standard reference works.
 The first abbreviation list is alphabetized by source (SBLHS 8.4.1) and the second by abbreviation (SBLHS 8.4.2).
-If the work cited is in these lists, use the standard abbreviation provided.
 See BibTheo.com/Abbreviations for abbreviations that are commonly-used by students.

 Note that abbreviations are italicized if they are journal titles (e.g., JBL, JSNT, JSOT) or abbreviations based on book titles (e.g., ANET, COS) but are not italicized if they are abbreviations of book series (e.g., WGRW, JSOTSup) or abbreviations based on personal names (e.g., BAGD, BDB).